Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

 here $\{\mathrm{TBS}\}_{p6m,0}^{\mathrm{1D}}$ represents the group of trivial states with non-vacuum 1D blocks (i.e., 1D FSPT phase decorations on all 1D blocks simultaneously), and $\{\mathrm{TBS}\}_{p6m,0}^{\mathrm{0D}}$ represents the group of trivial states with non-vacuum 0D blocks.

-Therefore, all independent nontrivial block-states are labeled by the group elements of the following quotient group:
+Therefore, all independent nontrivial block-states are labeled by the group elements of the following quotient groups:

 here all $\mathbb{Z}_2$'s are from the nontrivial 0D block-states.
-It is obvious that there is no nontrivial group extension because of the absence of nontrivial 1D block-state, and the group structure of $E_{p6m,0}$ has already been correct.
+It is obvious that there is no nontrivial group extension because of the absence of nontrivial 1D block-state.
+Therefore, the ultimate classification of 2D crystalline FSPT phases with $p6m$ symmetry for spinless fermions is: